ragsan188-glitch/Python-Projects/Intermediate/02-Student-Management-System/README.md

 ## Overview

-The **Student Management System** is a console-based Python application designed to manage student records efficiently.
-It provides a menu-driven interface that allows users to add, view, search, update, and delete student information while demonstrating core Python programming concepts.
+The **Student Management System** is a console-based Python application developed to manage student records through a menu-driven interface.
+It allows users to add, view, search, update, delete, and sort student records while generating basic class statistics.

-This project was developed to strengthen programming fundamentals by implementing a complete CRUD-based application using dictionaries, functions, loops, and conditional statements.
+This project was built to strengthen core Python programming concepts such as functions, dictionaries, loops, conditional statements, and CRUD operations.

 ---